NatSchmit/Quality-of-Life-and-Internet-Access/README.md

 ![download-7](https://user-images.githubusercontent.com/70483666/146561845-f6d7f1d8-8655-425d-bf29-3496c5fcdac4.png)
 ![download-8](https://user-images.githubusercontent.com/70483666/146561848-32f4ff4a-8c68-4fea-973d-c792c7ed3ec9.png)

+The great depression in 2008 seems to affect some of our variables.
+However, the test does show us some insights.
+We can see from the r value plot above that life ladder have a very strong correlation with internet percent since the r value is around 0.8.
+The negative affect and internet percent r value is having stronger correlation over time but the absolute value of r for negative affect with percent is still smaller than life ladder with percent.

 ### World Map Data
 Our goal is to see whether there are some interesting patterns in changes in internet accessibility over time in different parts of the world.
 Same for the overall happiness index---Life Ladder.
 We also want to see what are some interesting patterns when comparing these two attributes together overtime.
 We hypothesize that internet access and overall happiness are correlated